Chocolate Peanut Butter Banana Cake

 • Canola Oil: Make sure to use organic canola oil.
 While this is a seed oil, it's the most neutral oil, which makes it best for baking so always buy organic for the highest quality.
 If you are avoiding seed oils, you can swap it for avocado oil or EVOO too!

-• Light Brown Sugar: I also use organic light brown sugar for a richer flavor in this organic cake.
+• Light Brown Sugar: I use homemade light brown sugar for a richer flavor in this organic cake.
 You can use my homemade recipe or store bought, either works.

 • Bananas: You want to use overly ripe bananas whenever baking with bananas.
 When bananas ripen, their starches turn into sugars.
 This gives them a sweet flavor.
 This also makes bananas mushy, which is not ideal to eat, but makes them perfect for baking because they can easily be combined into cake batter like this.